learnitr/.github/profile/README.md

-## LearnIt::R

-LearnIt::R rassembles R packages and documentation to teach R, statistics and data science.
-[Start here](https://learnitr.github.io/learnitrdoc/), see also the [learnitr R-universe](https://learnitr.r-universe.dev).
+LearnIt::R provides R packages and documentation to teach R, statistics and data science.
+[Start here](https://learnitr.github.io/learnitrdoc/), see also our [R-universe](https://learnitr.r-universe.dev).

 <!--